Amazon’s kooky new keyboard lets humans and AI write music together

 A few examples:

 Jazz.
-After I fed a simple chord progression into the model–right now it’s only possible to create 8-measure improvisations–I asked it to create an accompaniment in the jazz genre.
+After I fed a simple chord progression into the model—right now it’s only possible to create eight-measure improvisations—I asked it to create an accompaniment in the jazz genre.
 Even though the progression I’d played was uncomplicated, the resulting accompaniment I heard bore little relation to it.
 The chords I heard the piano playing were, well, bizarre.
 It sounded like someone pressing down as many keys as possible with both hands, then letting up, then repeating.

 Pop.
 Miller told me the models had advanced farther in learning to play in the pop and rock genres.
 I played a flowery pop melody on the keyboard.
 This time the accompaniments generated by the model were clearly related to what I had played on the keyboard.
-The drummer decided to dispense with the snare drum backbeat altogether, and instead play fast sequences on a cymbal.
+The drummer decided to dispense with the snare drum backbeat altogether and instead play fast sequences on a cymbal.
 The keyboard player hit a few clams.

 Rock.
 On one song the AI surprised me by playing a half-time rhythm behind the rapid succession of notes I’d played on the keyboard.
 I heard a guitar play a little improvised lick that sounded original.
 On the other hand, I heard that same AI guitar suddenly squawk out a couple of completely random and discordant notes.
 With more training, the discriminator in the model might recognize those notes as errors and correct the generator.